 The Supervision and Cultural Humility course is a 3 credit hours course designed increase your knowledge of cultural humility and how to build in cultural humility to your work with supervisees and their clients.
 This course will explore many facets of supervising clinicians from a cultural humility lens.
 The supervision and cultural humility course is designed for as a continuing education unit for supervisors in many clinical fields, including, but not limited to: social work, clinical psychology, marriage and family therapy, and counseling.
 This course is designed to be either an introductory course, a refresher course, or an intermediate course for supervision competencies and is asynchronous.

-Upon completion of the Foundations of Supervision course, participants should be able to:
+Upon completion of the Supervision and Cultural Humility course, participants should be able to:

 1. Define cultural humility, cultural competency, and cultural sensitivity.